ajurge/simple_todo_list_app/README.md

 # Simple TODO List App

+A simple TODO list web application built using React, Bootstrap and Node.js.

 ## To use

 Node.js is used to serve static files from `public/` and handle requests to the REST API (`/api/todos`) to fetch or delete TODOs.
 Socket.IO is used to create TODOs and for realtime updates to the clients using the WebSocket protocol.
 Start a server with the following: